kklin/arvados/kelda/README.md

 bug.

 The current fix is to stop _all_ containers with `kelda stop -containers` before running the modified blueprint.
-Note that the `./step1.sh` and `./step2.sh` scripts will need to be re-run.
+Note that the `./manual.sh` script will need to be re-run.

 ### Invalid Tokens After Restarting the Cluster with `kelda stop -containers`
 If the cluster is redeployed by running `kelda stop -containers` followed by